-Competition for our attention is at an all-time high.
+Competition for our attention and the cost of interference is at an all-time high.
 Social media, email, urgent project requests, colleagues who need advice, family tugs, household chores, and the ever-pervasive text messages are all contenders competing for our attention.

 Multitasking: not the solution!
 Research studies on multitasking are numerous.
 Neuroscience research is very clear: our brain does not conduct tasks simultaneously.
 In fact, humans merely switch tasks quickly.
 Each time we switch from hearing music, to writing a text message, to talking to someone, a stop/start process goes on in the brain making us less, not more, competent.
 The start/stop/start process is rough on us, and rather than saving time it costs time (even very small micro seconds).
 Multitasking is less efficient, we make more mistakes, and over time it can be energy depleting. -zapping.